By Ray Schultz

 I’m sorry, but I still laugh when I read it.

-By today’s standards, one may quibble with the portrait of Gertrude Stein: Hemingway wrote that he broke with her after walking in on an intimate lesbian scene.
+By today’s standards, one may quibble with the portrait of Gertrude Stein: Hemingway wrote that he broke with her after walking in on an intimate scene between Stein and her partner.
 It’s a distasteful, stereotypical anecdote, if you will, but I believe there had to be more to it.
-There was growing professional tension between the two.
+There was growing professional tension between Stein and Hemingway.
 And Stein had plenty of nasty things to say about Hemingway, both his writing and masculinity, long before he wrote that account.

 Hemingway also ridiculed an apparently gay writer who sat down with him, uninvited, while he was writing in a café.
 Well, nobody said Hemingway was a saint.
 Later, if you believe Kenneth Tynan, Hemingway had a friendly encounter with Tennessee Williams at a bar in Key West; they exchanged the names of doctors.